 Neinstein's team of medical malpractice lawyers are equipped with the knowledge and experience to advocate on your behalf.
 Along with that, our medical malpractice lawyers know many good healthcare professionals who can assist you or your loved one during your recovery.

 An experienced medical malpractice lawyer can guide victims through the process as they focus on grieving or recovery.
-Neinstein Personal Injury Lawyers' medical malpractice lawyers are available to Oshawa residents for a free, no-obligation consultation.
+Neinstein Medical Malpractice Lawyers are available to Oshawa residents for a free, no-obligation consultation.
 Get in touch with our medical malpractice lawyers for advice on your next steps.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.